 Lovecchio graduated from the University of Scranton in 1985 and holds a Bachelor of Science degree in management from the university and a Master of Education degree with a concentration in athletic administration from Temple University.
 He is also a graduate of The Sports Management Institute Executive Program of the University of North Carolina and University of Southern California.

-A native of East Stroudsburg, Pennsylvania, and a 1980 graduate of Notre Dame High School in East Stroudsburg, where he is a member of the athletics Hall of Fame, Toby and his wife Cathy, an assistant professor in the university’s nursing department, reside in Clarks Summit with their two children, Matthew and Lydia.
+A native of East Stroudsburg, Pennsylvania, and a 1980 graduate of Notre Dame High School in East Stroudsburg, where he is a member of the athletics Hall of Fame, Toby and his wife Cathy, an associate professor in the University’s nursing department, reside in Clarks Summit with their two children, Matthew and Lydia.